talkable/talkable-docs/source/ecommerce/platform/cre-loaded.rst

 4. Click on **Curebit Checkout**.
 5. Click **Install Module**.
 6. Click **Edit**.
-7. Enter your Curebit Site ID.
-You can get this from your Curebit dashboard after you log in and create a site.
+7. Enter your Talkable Site ID.
+You can get this from your Talkable dashboard after you log in and create a site.
 8. Click **Update**.

-.. _CRE Loaded Curebit Add-On: http://curebit.com/creloaded/curebit_checkout_0.0.3.zip
+.. _CRE Loaded Curebit Add-On: https://www.talkable.com/creloaded/curebit_checkout_0.0.3.zip

 |br|